dsentker/blog/content/posts/heisenbugs/index.md

 +++

 Recently I saw a video about [the Weirdest Linux Bug Ever Discovered](https://www.youtube.com/watch?v=-6fPfwixNLk).
-In short, the problem is that printing was not possible in some cases.
+In short, the problem was that printing was not possible in some cases.
 At first it wasn't entirely clear what the problem could be.
 A driver?
 The software?
 The printer?
-The problem here was that the error did not seem to be reproducible.
+The issue was that the error did not seem to be reproducible.
 Sometimes printing worked, sometimes it didn't.

 ## "Hey Dev, can you help me with the printer?"